 As the weather grows colder, it’s time to don the jammies, put the tea kettle on, and grab a good book or binge-watch some of your favorite Christmas movies.
 Here are several of our picks to help you cozy up to the season and be inspired by heartwarming stories of compassion and giving.

 Looking for a great way to prepare your family for the wonder and beauty of Christ during the holidays?
-You can curl up each night in December with The Christ of Christmas: 31 Days of Devotions by Calvin Miller, read the message along with the Scripture, and pray together.
+You can curl up each night in December with The Christ of Christmas: 31 Days of Devotions by Calvin Miller.
+You can enjoy reading the daily message – along with the Scripture – and then pray together.